PrEP (Pre-Exposure Prophylaxis)

 Some people can take PrEP just when they need it, rather than every day.
 This is called on-demand dosing.

-The IPERGAY study used a double-dose (two pills) 24 to 2 hours before sex, with a single pill at 24 and 48 hours after the first dose.
+This involves taking a double-dose (two pills) 24 to 2 hours before sex.
+Then a single pill at 24 and 48 hours after the first dose.

 PrEP was approved in the US in 2012 and was quickly included as a key recommendation in World Health Organization (WHO) guidelines.
 PrEP was only approved in Europe in July 2016.